vishalrjagan/DifferentialPrivacy/README.md

 Input programs from the paper can be found in the Inputs directory.
 The name format of input files is as follows.

-input_X_algo_options.txt:
+For a file named input_X_algo_options.txt:

-	X: The number of queries in the program.
+- X: The number of queries in the program.
-	algo: The name of the algorithm used.
+- algo: The name of the algorithm used.
 Note: svt1 refers to the SparseVariant algorithm in the paper and svt2 refers to Sparse, nmax5 refers to NoisyMax in the paper.
-	options:
+- options:
-		cY: The count variable c=Y.
+		- cY: The count variable c=Y.
-        widthY: the width of the interval for the input range.
+        - widthY: the width of the interval for the input range.
-        gammaY: value of gamma=alpha in the case of Numeric sparse, and gamma in the case of Laplace mechanism.
+        - gammaY: value of gamma=alpha in the case of Numeric sparse, and gamma in the case of Laplace mechanism.

 # Input program syntax

-NOTE: The input program should be present in the file <filename> in the folder Inputs.

-The syntax for input programs is a bit like assembly syntax.
+The syntax for input programs resembles assembly syntax.

 IMPORTANT: Every component should be space separated.
 Eg: var1+var2 needs to be written as "var1 + var2".

-RULES FOR INPUT PROGRAM:
+## Rules

-1)	The first line of the input program contains two integers separated by a space.
+1. The first line of the input program contains two integers separated by a space.
 These two numbers denote the RANGE of the integers in this program.
 Eg: If the line reads "-5 5", then the range for all integers in the program would be the integers in the interval [-5,5].

-	2)	The subsequent lines are the code for the program.
+2. The subsequent lines are the code for the program.
 The first lines denote the input to the program.
 Each of the input variables is listed in a separate line.
 The syntax is: input <var_type> <var_name> <min_val> <max_val>;